QuentinLReinette/project-manager-api/README.md

-# Project Management API
+# Project Manager API

-A robust, fully CRUD and REST-compliant backend API for the Project Management application, built with **Go** (Golang), **GORM** (object-relational mapping), and **MySQL**.
+A robust, fully CRUD and REST-compliant backend API for the Project Manager application, built with **Go** (Golang), **GORM** (object-relational mapping), and **MySQL**.

-This project was built as part of the recruitment process for the Mentor position at **Lyon Ynov Campus** (Computer Science & Cybersecurity department).
-It demonstrates professional software engineering standards, clean architecture, and relational persistence.
+---

+## Repository Architecture & Integration

+This repository is one of two parts that make up the Project Manager application:

+- **Backend API (Go)**: [project-manager-api](https://github.com/QuentinLReinette/project-manager-api) - Serves the REST API and handles data persistence.
+- **Frontend Client (React)**: [project-manager-web](https://github.com/QuentinLReinette/project-manager-web) - Renders the collaborative Kanban user interface.

+These two repositories communicate via HTTP REST endpoints to form a decoupled client-server architecture.

 ---